Monthly Archive for October, 2007

 Round Two

 The organizers offered packages of rooms/tickets, with rooms at the more sophisticated and popular Blue Water.
-Due to either the price of the packages on offer (Rs.15,000 was the cheapest) or the distance to the party from Colombo itself (about a one-hour drive down Galle Road), or both, the party didn’t see the most ideal turn out, only 1200 in contrast to last time’s near 2000.
+Due to either the price of the packages on offer (Rs.15,000 was the cheapest) or the distance to the party from Colombo itself (about a one-hour drive down Galle Road), or both, the party didnA?a??a??t see the most ideal turn out, only 1200 in contrast to last timeA?a??a??s near 2000.
 But this may have been for better rather than worse.

 RAIN DANCE